theimowski/master-thesis/docs/section-research.md

 WebPart `returnPathOrHome` (line 1) had a look inside the incoming request to find out whether parameter called "returnPath" existed in URL query.
 If that was the case (line 5), then value of this parameter would determine to what location redirection should happen.
 Otherwise (line 6), the redirection would be made to the main page, `Path.home`.

-Functions from listing {{fsmusicisauthenticate}} were necessary to verify if incoming request is authenticated.

 ```xxx
 {FSharp]{Helper functions for authentication}{fsmusicisauthenticate}